tejavarma-aln/GSTIN-Finder/README.md

 -> Download all the files and Sources(Optional)
--> Requires .Net Framework 4.5 or higher in order to run this application -> Run GST Finder.exe and start seraching GSTIN's
+-> Requires .Net Framework 4.5 or higher in order to run this application -> Run GSTIN Finder.exe and start seraching GSTIN's
 -> Click Use tally DataBase if you want to serach Parties GSTIN -> Hot Reload Option Provided if you to switch companies instantly while using tally data base